Pulkit1903/DevOps-Driven-Cloud-Deployment-Monitoring/README.md

 ## 🔁 Project Workflow

-This project automates the containerized deployment of an application, complete with monitoring using Prometheus and Grafana.
+The pipeline follows a fully automated DevOps lifecycle — from code commit to cloud deployment and monitoring.

+---

+### 🧩 Step-by-Step Breakdown

-1. **Checkout Code from GitHub**
+🔹 **1.
+Checkout Code from GitHub**
-   Jenkins pulls the latest code from the GitHub repository.
+➡️ Jenkins automatically pulls the latest code from the GitHub repository when changes are pushed.

-2. **Build Docker Image**
+🔹 **2.
+Build Docker Image**
-   Jenkins uses the `Dockerfile` to build a Docker image for the application.
+➡️ Jenkins builds a Docker image from the `Dockerfile`, packaging the application and its dependencies.

-3. **Push to Docker Hub**
+🔹 **3.
+Push to Docker Hub**
-   The built image is tagged and pushed to your Docker Hub repository.
+➡️ The image is tagged and pushed to a public/private Docker Hub registry.

-4. **Run Docker Compose**
+🔹 **4.
+Run Docker Compose**
-   Jenkins triggers `docker-compose up` to deploy the containerized application.
+➡️ Jenkins executes `docker-compose up` to deploy the container(s) on the EC2 instance.

-5. **Prometheus Scrapes Metrics**
+🔹 **5.
+Prometheus Scrapes Metrics**
-   Prometheus is configured to scrape metrics from the running container (e.g., using `/metrics` endpoint).

-6. **Grafana Visualizes Metrics**
-   Grafana connects to Prometheus as a data source and displays system-level metrics like **CPU usage**, **memory consumption**, etc., via prebuilt or custom dashboards.
+➡️ Prometheus collects real-time metrics from the container’s `/metrics` endpoint (if exposed), or using a Node Exporter for system metrics.

+🔹 **6.
+Grafana Visualizes Everything**
+➡️ Grafana queries Prometheus and presents **CPU**, **RAM**, **network**, and custom app metrics in rich, real-time dashboards.

+---

+🎯 **Result:**
+A continuously deployed, containerized app with full-stack observability — all running on a single AWS EC2 instance.